AbuseIO/abuseio-ansible/README.md

 The playbook basically does the entire installation manual for you.
 You should end up with a fully functional installation, but only if you have set the variables correctly.
 The installation can take over 30 minutes depending on the speed of the system specifications.

+If you run into problems, try the playbook again.
+In general it will not do any harm and the playbook should be able to be replayed as many times as you want.

+After a *FULL* and *COMPLETE* run you will end up with not only a basic installation of AbuseIO, but also a fairly secured server with SSL, firewalling, etc. Idea's and additions are welcome!

 # Developers Note

 Please consider using test certifications if you do a lot of testing.
 Else you will hit rate limits @letsencrypt!